tasdikrahman/talks/chennaipy/october/talk.md

 - Any `python` source file would be counted as a module.

-- You import a module to execute and access its classes/definitions/variables.
+- You import a module to execute and access its classes, function definitions, attributes.

 ```python
 >>> import os